 (d) ERCOT shall post on the MIS Public Area an annual report that displays the minimum frequency response computation methodology of the ERCOT System.

-(e) ERCOT shall post on the MIS Certified Area the Primary Frequency Response 12-month rolling average for each All-Inclusive Generation Resource and Controllable Load Resource.
+(e) ERCOT shall post on the MIS Certified Area the Primary Frequency Response 12-month rolling average for each All-Inclusive Generation Resource, Resources capable of Fast Frequency Response (FFR), and Controllable Load Resource.

 8.5.2.1 ERCOT Required Primary Frequency Response

-(1) All All-Inclusive Generation Resources and Controllable Load Resources shall provide Primary Frequency Response in accordance with the requirements established in the Operating Guides.
+(1) All All-Inclusive Generation Resources, Resources capable of Fast Frequency Response (FFR), and Controllable Load Resources shall provide Primary Frequency Response in accordance with the requirements established in the Operating Guides.

 (2) ERCOT shall evaluate, with the assistance of the appropriate TAC subcommittee, Primary Frequency Response during FMEs.
 The actual Generation Resource response must be compiled to determine if adequate Primary Frequency Response was provided.